Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: Q-learning with Function Approximation

-As noticed first by~\cite{robins2004optimal} for G-estimation, and then by~\cite{chakraborty2010inference} for Q-learning, the treatment effect parameters at any stage prior to the last, can be non-regular under certain longitudinal distributions of the data.
-Q-learning, for instance, involves modeling non-smooth, non-monotone functions of the data, which complicates both regression function and inference.
-In the specific modeling assumption of Eq.~\eqref{eq: model-q}, due to the argmax operator involved in Q-learning, $\hat{\psi}_t$ is a \textit{non-regular} estimator, and inferential problems arise when $\hat{\psi}^T_t \mathbf{H_{t1}}$ is close to zero, leading to non-differentiability at that point.
-In DTRs, this may occur for instance when two or more treatments produce (nearly) the same mean optimal outcome.
-To solve this issue, \cite{chakraborty2010inference}, adapting previous work in the context of G-estimation~\citep{moodie2010estimating}, proposed two alternative ways of shrinking or thresholding values of $\hat{\psi}^T_t \mathbf{H_{t1}}$ near zero.
-In a similar spirit, \cite{song2015penalized} and \cite{goldberg2013adaptive} proposed minimizing a penalized version of the objective in the first step of Q-learning, where the penalty is given by a function $p_{\lambda}(|\psi^T_t \mathbf{H_{t1}}|)$ with tuning parameter $\lambda$, while \cite{fan2019smoothed} introduced the \textit{smoothed Q-learning} dictated by the use of a modified version of $\hat{\psi}^T_t \mathbf{H_{t1}}$ in \eqref{eq: model-q}, given by $\big(\hat{\psi}^T_t \mathbf{H_{t1}}\big) K_\alpha(\hat{\psi}^T_t \mathbf{H_{t1}})$.
+As noticed first by~\cite{robins2004optimal} for G-estimation, and then by~\cite{chakraborty2010inference} for Q-learning, the treatment effect parameters at any stage prior to the last can be nonregular under certain longitudinal distributions of the data.
+Q-learning, for instance, involves modeling nonsmooth, nonmonotone functions of the data, which complicates both the regression function and the associated inference.
+In the specific modeling assumption of Eq.
+(18), due to the argmax operator involved in Q-learning, $\hat{\psi}_t$ is a \textit{nonregular} estimator, and inferential problems arise when $\hat{\psi}^T_t \mathbf{H_{t1}}$ is close to zero, leading to nondifferentiability at that point.
+In DTRs, this can occur, for example, when two or more treatments produce (nearly) the same mean optimal outcome.
+To solve this problem, adapting previous work in the context of G-estimation~\cite{moodie2010estimating}, \cite{chakraborty2010inference} proposed two alternative ways to shrink or threshold values of $\hat{\psi}^T_t \mathbf{H_{t1}}$ close to zero.
+In a similar spirit, \cite{song2015penalized} and \cite{goldberg2013adaptive} proposed minimizing a penalized version of the objective in the first step of Q-learning, where the penalty is given by a function $\mathcal{P}_{\lambda}(|\psi^T_t \mathbf{H_{t1}}|)$ with the tuning parameter $\lambda$, while \cite{fan2019smoothed} introduced the \textit{smoothed Q-learning} dictated by the use of a modified version of $\hat{\psi}^T_t \mathbf{H_{t1}}$, given by $\big(\hat{\psi}^T_t \mathbf{H_{t1}}\big) K_\alpha(\hat{\psi}^T_t \mathbf{H_{t1}})$.
 Here, $K_\alpha(x) \doteq K(x/\alpha)$, with $\alpha > 0$ a smoothing parameter and $K(\cdot)$ a kernel function that admits a probability density function.
-Another proposal for conducting inference for the estimated Q-function parameters arised in \cite{chakraborty2013inference}, where a general method for bootstrapping under non-regularity, i.e., \textit{m-out-of-n bootstrap} was presented.
-Subsequently, \cite{laber2014interactive} derived a new \textit{interactive Q-learning} method, where the maximization step is delayed, by adding an additional step between \eqref{eq: q-le-fa} and \eqref{eq: q-le-fa-2}.
-This enables all modeling to be performed before the non-smooth, non-monotone transformation.
+Another proposal to conduct inferences for the estimated Q-function parameters arised in \cite{chakraborty2013inference}, where a general method for bootstrapping under nonregularity, i.e., \textit{m-out-of-n bootstrap} was presented.
+Subsequently, \cite{laber2014interactive} derived a new \textit{interactive Q-learning} method, where the maximization step is delayed, by adding an additional step between the Eqs.
+(14) and (15) of the main paper.
+This enables all modeling to be performed before the nonsmooth and nonmonotone transformation.